aws-samples/single-ec2-cdk/README.md

 ## Why Not Use Cloud9 or Amazon Workspaces?

 [Cloud9](https://aws.amazon.com/cloud9/) is a great tool.
 So is [https://www.amazonaws.cn/en/workspaces/](Amazon Workspaces).
 However, some customers prefer to use tools like Visual Studio Code, or to ssh to a host and use command line tools.
 Or they want to easily change the IAM permissions for the host.
-Or most importantly, they want to create a "clean" new development environment to start a new project, or to test that their code will work properly on a clean new environment.
+Or most importantly, they want to create a "clean" new development environment to start a new project, or to test that their code will work properly on a clean new environment, and they don't want to manually set up that environment each time.
 Netiher Cloud9 nor the Amazon Workspaces make that easy to do.

+Please note that if you just need a development machine at a low cost, or, you want/need to have a very strong security posture, it is possible to run an EC2 instance without a public IP address and connect only over Amazon System Manager (SSM).
+[Here is a good blog about it](https://pub.towardsai.net/how-to-do-remote-development-with-vs-code-using-aws-ssm-415881d249f3).
+This tool could be modified to support that.
+This tool does set the IAM policy to enable the use of SSM.
+However, this tool assumes that you want/need to be able to connect to the host over the internet.

 ## Security Improvements

 This script opens port 22 so that you can ssh to the host, from anywhere by default.
 You may want to limit the IP addresses that can connect inbound.
 You can read about [SSH best practices](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-ssh-best-practices/).

+Alternately you could disable port 22 and use SSM (see above).

 ## Using this Solution with Visual Studio Code